demisto/content/Packs/Edgescan/Integrations/Edgescan/README.md

 Cloud-based continuous vulnerability management and penetration testing solution.
-This integration was integrated and tested with version xx of Edgescan
+This integration was integrated and tested with version V1.6  of Edgescan
 ## Configure Edgescan on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.